Respawnsive/Localizr/README.md

 Examples here are based on a Xamarin.Forms app working with Shiny.
 You'll find a sample Xamarin.Forms app browsing code, implementing Localizr with Shiny, Prism and MS DI all together.

+> **NOTE - Xamarin/Shiny/Prism/Container**:
+>
+> Localizr registers a collection of implementation types (say ```ImplementationTypeA```, ```ImplementationTypeB```, etc) from a unique service type (say ```IServiceType```).
+>
+> Then it resolves it all as ```IEnumerable<IServiceType>``` but with some limitations for now:
+> - Prism.DryIoc.Extensions and Prism.Unity.Extensions: it will resolve only the last registered implementation, but should be fully supported soon ([DryIoc issue](https://github.com/dansiegel/Prism.Container.Extensions/issues/124) and [Unity issue](https://github.com/dansiegel/Prism.Container.Extensions/issues/125)).
+> - Prism.Microsoft.DependencyInjection.Extensions: it will work as expected, but will stuck on a NavigationService issue ([issue](https://github.com/dansiegel/Prism.Container.Extensions/issues/113))
+>
+> There's also an issue about it on the [Shiny side](https://github.com/shinyorg/shiny/issues/369) for information.
+>
+> While waiting for fixes:
+> - If you don't need the multiple text provider feature, you can definitly use Localizr with DryIoc or Unity and play with the last or single TextProvider you registered.
+> - If you do need the multiple text provider feature with everything else:
+>     - I personally use the working Prism.Microsoft.DependencyInjection.Extensions, but as a project reference and with the NavigationService fix suggested in the PR.
+>     - You can still use the static approach and register the resulting ILocalizrManager instance from a factory into your container
+>
+> I'll remove this note when fixed

 You'll find another sample app but .Net Core console this time, implementing Localizr without anything else (static) and also with MS DI (extensions).

 So please, take a look at the samples :)